roman-gravit/solid/README.md

 Solid is often used with systems that use an object-oriented design.

-**S** Single-responsiblity Principle: Class has one job to do.
+**S** Single-responsiblity Principle(SPR): Class has one job to do.
 Each change in requirements can be done by changing just one class.

-**O** Open-closed Principle: Objects or entities should be open for extension but closed for modification.
+**O** Open-closed Principle(OCP): Objects or entities should be open for extension but closed for modification.

 **L** Liskov Substitution Principle: Class can be replaced by any of its children.
 Children classes inherit parent's behaviours.